Yale-BIM/f21-assignments/assignment-5/Train_Google_Cloud_Engine.md

 cloud ML Engine, etc. Here, we recommend that you use a Virtual Machine (VM) as that is the closest setup to working with a local machine.

-> All the students that are registered to CPSC-659 will receive a $50 credit for Google Cloud to use throughout the course (for assignments or their final project).
+> All the students that are enrolled in CPSC-459/559 will receive a $50 credit for Google Cloud to use for assignment 5 or their final project.
 The credit will be associated to the student's Yale email.
-Please try to use the resources judiciously.
+Students should use the resources judiciously.

 ## WARNING.
 Make Sure to Stop Your VM Instances!